 The certificate offers enhanced expertise in Latin America and the Caribbean by requiring more course work than the minor.

-- For entrance into the area certificate program, a student shall have at least a B- average or the permission of the Latin American and Caribbean Studies director.
+- For entrance into the area certificate program, a student must have at least a B- average or the permission of the Latin American and Caribbean Studies director.
 Any course in which the student earns a grade below C- may not be used to fulfill a certificate requirement.